Find funeral insurance policies from Australian insurers and get affordable cover with no medical exams

 - The premium rates provided are generally inclusive of all premium charges

-- Changes to premiums: Premiums are generally stepped and will increase over the life of the policy.
+- Changes to premiums: Premiums are generally stepped and increase over the life of the policy.

-- Paying the premiums: Your premium amount will be deducted from your account on a date of your choice.
+- Paying the premiums: Your premium amount is deducted from your account on a date of your choice.
 You can make your premium payments fortnightly, monthly or yearly.
 The payment can be made directly from your bank account or your credit card account.
-You can apply at any time to make a change to the method of payment, but any changes to the frequency of payments will not come into effect until the next policy anniversary.

-- Change of policy: During any time within your policy term you can apply in writing to decrease or increase the insurance amount, or to change from a single plan to a family plan or vice versa.
+- Changes to the policy: During any time within your policy term you can apply in writing to decrease or increase the insurance amount, or to change from a single plan to a family plan or vice versa.

 - Cancelling the policy: If you miss a premium payment and that payment remains unpaid for more than 60 days your policy can be cancelled.

-- Replacement policy: If you are applying for a new funeral protection policy to replace existing coverage you need to make sure you compare the benefits carefully before you switch to make sure you are moving to a policy with adequate and comparable cover.
+- Replacement policy: If you are applying for a new funeral protection policy to replace existing coverage you need to make sure you compare the benefits carefully before you switch.
+Make sure you are moving to a policy with adequate and comparable cover.
 Also make sure there are no waiting periods with the change, and whether waiting periods already served with an existing insurer are recognised by the new insurer.